Analysis | The 13 biggest hoaxes in America, according to Donald Trump

 8. 2020 Presidential Election Scam.
 A scam and a hoax are technically different things, but we get the point here.
 This is presumably Trump again claiming that his 7-million-vote loss in last year’s presidential election wasn’t a loss at all but, rather, a massive criminal enterprise for which literally zero credible evidence has emerged one year later.
 There is a scam centered on the 2020 election results, one that has generated an enormous amount of money for a prominent figure and which has been exploited as an attention-generating mechanism, but it isn’t driven by Democrats or Trump’s opponents.

 7. Global Warming Hoax.
-Coming in at number 7, the global warming hoax.
+Coming in at No. 7, the global warming hoax.
 Again, not a hoax: over the past decade, the world has gotten measurably warmer, seas have measurably risen and glaciers have measurably shrunk.
 And, again, Trump offers no evidence that this is somehow a “hoax.”
 He just says it as a way of saying something akin to look at this dumb thing liberals care about lol what dorks and understands the response that will generate.

 6 through 1.
 [Unclear] Trump’s delineation of the biggest hoaxes stops here.
 In his statement, he declared that global warming was the “7th biggest hoax” and that the six others in this list “follow closely behind.”
 So that means there are six unidentified hoaxes that precede it, ones that I guess we should be sufficiently familiar with to impute them ourselves.